ellemiekevankints/LunarNRM-Blender-Models/README.md

 Lunar craters represent challenging terrain for 3D modeling due to their unique geometric and photometric properties.
 The Blender models in this repository were specifically crafted to support research on physically accurate 3D surface modeling.
 The models were utilized for the following purposes:

 - Simulating orbital cameras to collect multi-view imagery.
-- Testing NeRF methods for terrain modeling.
-- Validating terrain reconstruction performance under varying illumination conditions.
+- Validating NeRF methods at terrain reconstruction under varying illumination conditions.

 ### Key Features